 We allow all our users to benchmark their Candidate NPS, not only against their different departments, recruiters, countries, and more – but also against the market.

-We have recently opened a part of our solution for free, which allows all organizations to measure the Candidate Experience of their job applicants that have been rejected after an interview.
+We opened a part of our solution for free, which allows all organizations to measure the Candidate Experience of their job applicants at one touchpoint of the candidate journey.
 If you, dear reader, want to understand how you treat the candidates that you’ve rejected after an interview and compare yourself to other companies, you can easily open a free Starred account.

 In this article, I will discuss all the different moments in a candidate’s journey and present the Candidate Net Promoter Score Benchmarks per stage.
 Be aware that this article has been written in July 2020.
-If you want a benchmark that’s more up-to-date, follow the link to open your free Starred account.
+If you want a benchmark that’s more up-to-date, follow the link to open your free Starred account, or download one of our Benchmark Reports here.

 Let’s dive right into the Candidate NPS benchmarks